-Mr. Lorber's employment agreement has a change in control provision if his employment is terminated without cause or by the executive for good reason within two years of a change in control which entitles Mr. Lorber to receive the following severance benefits:
+Mr. Lorber's employment agreement has a double-trigger change in control provision: if his employment is terminated without cause or by the executive for good reason within two years of a change in control Mr. Lorber would be entitled to receive the following severance benefits:

-- a lump-sum cash payment equal to 2.99 times the sum of his base salary plus the last annual bonus earned by him up to 100% of base salary (including any deferred amount) for the performance period immediately preceding the date of termination; - participation by Mr. Lorber and his eligible dependents in all welfare benefit plans in which they were participating on the date of termination until the earlier of (x) the end of the employment period under his employment agreement and (y) the date that he receives equivalent coverage and benefit under the plans and programs of a subsequent employer; - continued participation at the Company's expense for 36 months in life, disability, accident, health and medical insurance benefits substantially similar to those received by Mr. Lorber and his eligible dependents prior to such termination, subject to reduction if comparable benefits are actually received from a subsequent employer; - full vesting of his outstanding equity awards; - crediting of an additional period of three years plus any remaining term of his employment agreement as continuous service under the Supplemental Retirement Plan; and - · termination of certain restrictive covenants in his employment agreement, including covenants not to compete and non-solicitation covenants.
+- a lump-sum cash payment equal to 2.99 times the sum of his base salary plus the last annual bonus earned by him up to 100% of base salary (including any deferred amount) for the performance period immediately preceding the date of termination; - participation by Mr. Lorber and his eligible dependents in all welfare benefit plans in which they were participating on the date of termination until the earlier of (x) the end of the employment period under his employment agreement and (y) the date that he receives equivalent coverage and benefit under the plans and programs of a subsequent employer; - continued participation at the Company's expense for 36 months in life, disability, accident, health and medical insurance benefits substantially similar to those received by Mr. Lorber and his eligible dependents prior to such termination, subject to reduction if comparable benefits are actually received from a subsequent employer; - full vesting of his outstanding equity awards; - · termination of certain restrictive covenants in his employment agreement, including covenants not to compete and non-solicitation covenants; and - · termination of clawback agreement with respect to shares received on December 11, 2012 and related dividends.